jhzhaofred/EC601_HW3/README.md

 # Exercise 4
 Obviously, binary threshold will cause information lost because it only has one threshold value.
 This issue becomes more significant when the image has complicated brightness.

+Adaptive Thresholding is useful to deal with the issue listed above.
+It generates different threshold in different areas of the image so that the image will not lose much information.

 # Referring
 http://aishack.in/tutorials/opencvs-interface/